muratk3n/thirdwave/en/README.md

 Now interest rates are as low as ever yet there are still people whining about the deficit.
-They just dont want gov to do anything.. that is their real problem.
+They just dont want gov to do anything.. this is the real problem.

 ---